Masters Frequently Asked Questions

 I have received an offer and have accepted my place.
 Do I need to do anything else?

-If you have an unconditional offer, there is nothing else to do.
-Tier-4 students will need to submit a CAS request to apply for their Tier-4 visa.
-If you have a conditional offer, you need to provide us with the information requested as per the Conditions of Offer (section 6) of your offer letter.
-Please send us this information as soon as it is available and as per the deadline set in the offer letter.
+If you have accepted an unconditional offer, there is nothing else to do.
+Non-EEA students will need to submit a CAS request in order to apply for their Tier-4 visa.
+If you have a conditional offer, you must provide us with evidence to meet the condition(s) set in your offer letter.

-We will be sending further information mid-July.
-In the meantime, you can refer to the welcome week page at www.soas.ac.uk/welcome/
+Enrolment information will be sent in August/ Beginning of September.
+In the meantime, you can refer to the welcome week page

 Can I work whilst studying at SOAS?